nickrusso42518/slt-netdevops/README.md

 └── test.yml
 ```

-Ensure you have Python 2.7 (not Python 3) installed along with pip.
+Ensure you have Python 2.7 or Python 3.6 installed along with pip.
+Feel
+free to use Python `virtualenv` if you'd like to test multiple versions.

 > Visit https://www.python.org/downloads/ to download Python.